Official websites use .mil

 Secure .mil websites use HTTPS

-The Bonhomme Richard ARG during spring deployment consists of the forward-deployed amphibious assault ship Bonhomme Richard, amphibious dock landing ship Ashland, and amphibious transport dock ship USS Denver (LPD 9).
+The 31st MEU embarked aboard the ARG to begin conducting amphibious operations in the Western Pacific aboard amphibious assault ship Bonhomme Richard (LHD 6), amphibious dock landing ship USS Tortuga (LSD 46) and amphibious transport dock USS Denver (LPD 9).

 "Bringing the Marines and Navy together to conduct this training is very beneficial," said Cmdr.
 John Barnett, commanding officer of amphibious dock landing ship USS Tortuga (LSD 46).
 "We will deploy to various spots around the Western Pacific to do bilateral and multilateral training to help develop relationships with our counterpart Navies and Marine Corps throughout the area of responsibility.

 The MEU is comprised of a Logistics Combat Element (LCE), an Aviation Combat Element (ACE), Command Element (CE) and Ground Combat Element (GCE).

 Upon arrival of the 31st MEU aboard Bonhomme Richard ARG, all of the required assets needed to conduct amphibious assaults, raids, noncombatant evacuations and humanitarian assistance are in place.

 Planning before an embarkation is crucial for both the Navy and the Marines.